-University of Bristol student missing in Romanian mountains
+Search for University of Bristol student missing after hiking in Romania enters 10th day

-An 18-year-old Bristol Student has been missing for ten days after hiking in Romania.
+An 18-year-old Bristol student has been missing for 10 days after hiking in Romania.

 George Smyth was solo trekking in the Bucegi Mountains on Sunday, 23rd November.
-He was believed to have been heading toward Bran Castle, a well-known tourist landmark in the region promoted as “Dracula’s castle”, when he called mountain rescue services to report he was suffering from hypothermia and exhaustion, according to People.
+He was believed to have been heading toward Bran Castle, a well-known tourist landmark in the region promoted as “Dracula’s castle”, when he called mountain rescue services to report he was suffering from hypothermia and exhaustion.

 Rescue teams began searching the area shortly after he was reported missing and recovered his backpack, which contained equipment and supplies, close to the point where the emergency call was made, according to The Times.

-The BBC also reported that drones, helicopters, and canine units have been deployed across several areas in an attempt to find the student, while Salvamont Brasov, the regional mountain rescue service, said in a Facebook update on Saturday that more than 20 of their rescuers were currently involved in the search.
+Drones, helicopters, and canine units were also deployed across several areas in an attempt to find the student, while Salvamont Brasov, the regional mountain rescue service, said in a Facebook update on Saturday that more than 20 of their rescuers were currently involved in the search.

 “Unfortunately, these efforts have not led to the identification of relevant new information so far”, the organisation said.